positron-solutions/dslide/README.md

 -   `dslide-narrow-hook` is run whenever a `dslide-deck-forward` or `dslide-deck-backward` changes the narrow state.
 -   `dslide-after-last-slide-hook` is run when the user tries to go forward but there are no more slides.
 You can use this to implement a final feedback before quitting or add `dslide-deck-stop` to exit without feedback.

     Another option is to use `dslide-push-step` to push a callback that will only run when called going forward.

     (defun my-stop-if-forward ()
-      (mc-push-step (lambda (direction)
+      (dslide-push-step (lambda (direction)
                       (when (eq direction 'forward)
                         ;; Be sure to return t or the hook will run again.
                         (prog1 t (dslide-deck-stop))))))

     (setq dslide-after-last-slide-hook #'my-stop-if-forward)

+### Per-Slide Actions

+💡 Before you use hooks, if you want to do something on each slide or specific slides, consider using actions instead of a hook.
+See the `dslide-action-hide-markup` which is by default added to `dslide-default-actions` and hids markup on every slide.
+The lifecycle of actions and their methods for obtaining the current slide's heading make them very good for per-slide behavior.

+## Recommended MC Settings

+The out-of-the-box experience can be a bit messy due to property drawers, keywords, and babel blocks that you might include.
+You probably want to hide these elements.
+[Master of Ceremonies](https://github.com/positron-solutions/master-of-ceremonies) contains some flexible hiding that can be updated with each slide and turned on and off only when the slideshow is active.

+    ;; Something like this should work
+    (add-hook 'dslide-start-hook mc-hide-cursor-mode)

 ## Heading Properties